-I. Introduction1
+I. Introduction

-The purpose of this guidance is to provide an overview of the mechanisms available to submitters through which they can request feedback from or a meeting with the Food and Drug Administration (FDA) regarding potential or planned medical device Investigational Device Exemption (IDE) applications, Premarket Approval (PMA) applications, Humanitarian Device Exemption (HDE) applications, Evaluation of Automatic Class III Designations (De Novo requests), Premarket Notification (510(k)) Submissions, Clinical Laboratory Improvement Amendments (CLIA) Waiver by Applications (CW), Dual 510(k) and CLIA Waiver by Application Submissions (Duals), Accessory Classification Requests, and certain Investigational New Drug Applications (INDs) and Biologics License Applications (BLAs) submitted to the Center for Biologics Evaluation and Research (CBER)) (specifically, INDs and BLAs for devices that are regulated as biological products under section 351 of the Public Health Service (PHS) Act).2
+The purpose of this guidance document is to provide an overview of the mechanisms available to submitters through which they can request feedback in writing or during a meeting with the Food and Drug Administration (FDA) regarding potential or planned medical device Investigational Device Exemption (IDE) applications, Premarket Approval (PMA) applications, Humanitarian Device Exemption (HDE) applications, Evaluation of Automatic Class III Designations (De Novo requests), Premarket Notification (510(k)) Submissions, Clinical Laboratory Improvement Amendments (CLIA) Waiver by Applications (CW), Dual 510(k) and CLIA Waiver by Application Submissions (Duals), Accessory Classification Requests, and certain Investigational New Drug Applications (INDs) and Biologics License Applications (BLAs) submitted to the Center for Biologics Evaluation and Research (CBER)) (specifically, INDs and BLAs for devices that are regulated as biological products under section 351 of the Public Health Service (PHS) Act).

 Throughout this guidance document, the terms "we," "us" and "our" refer to FDA staff from the Center for Devices and Radiological Health (CDRH) or CBER.
 "You" and "your" refers to the submitter.
-A "meeting" may be conducted in-person (face-to-face) or by teleconference.
+A "meeting" may be conducted in-person (face-to-face) or virtually (by videoconference or teleconference).
 When there is a distinction between those two types of meetings, it will be noted in this guidance.

-1 The Office of Combination Products (OCP) was consulted in the preparation of this guidance.
+&lt;sup>1 The Office of Combination Products (OCP) was consulted in the preparation of this guidance.

-2 Some such devices, generally those that are for use in screening donated blood for transfusion transmissible diseases, require an IND prior to submission of a BLA.
+&lt;sup>2 Some such devices, generally those that are for use in screening donated blood for transfusion transmissible diseases, require an IND prior to submission of a BLA.
 Other such devices do not require an IND prior to the submission of the BLA; these devices generally include those reagents used in determining donor/recipient compatibility in transfusion medicine.

-FDA's guidance documents, including this guidance, do not establish legally enforceable responsibilities.
+In general, FDA's guidance documents do not establish legally enforceable responsibilities.
 Instead, guidances describe the Agency's current thinking on a topic and should be viewed only as recommendations, unless specific regulatory or statutory requirements are cited.
-The use of the word should in Agency guidance means that something is suggested or recommended, but not required.
+The use of the word should in Agency guidances means that something is suggested or recommended, but not required.